OSRS Slayer Guide for 1-99

 I’m going to let you in on a secret about combat training you might not be aware of, are you ready?
 Grinding to 99 with your combat skills isn’t the way to go anymore, and if you aren’t training Slayer, you’re wasting your time.
 That’s right, you’ve probably been doing combat training wrong this whole time.
 Why is that?
 Well, you may know slayer as a money-making skill, and for those ends, it definitely achieves its goal.
 You’d be hard-pressed to find a better way to make money skilling than by doing slayer tasks.
 But there’s much more to this than just that – slayer allows you some insane damage bonuses and unparalleled access to leveling gear.
 In many slayer cases, you’ll actually be getting better exp/hour than you would grinding your combat skills traditionally, and you’ll be dual-training and making money at the same time!
 Plus, if you waste time training other skills before you get to slayer, eventually you’ll your skills and just be wasting the time you could’ve spent getting double experience.
 Sound good enough?
 Read on for some top-notch methods to 99 in this OSRS Slayer Guide.

-First, what’s your combat?
+What’s your combat?

 Slayer tasks are unique in that they are closely tied to your combat level.
 The slayer master you can speak with has nothing to do with your Slayer level (with the exception of Duradel), rather, your combat level is what dictates the Slayer Master you can speak with.
 The higher tier slayer master you get your tasks from, the more points you’ll receive per task (Krystilia is an exception.)